articles

 February 14

-As a kid this one on of my favorite holidays from going to the store to get a box of Valentines to passing them out at school and of course I was thrilled if any had a goodie like candy or a toy.
-Times have changed I remember my son's first kindergarten V-day, he brought home toys, candy, snack bags and even a cupcake.
+We see the jewelry store ads too, but heartfelt words and a thoughtful, simple gesture like planning an evening together — even if it's at home for those of us who are exhausted parents — can mean the most.
+Make the most of it with these ideas.
+As a kid this one on of my favorite holidays from going to the store to get a box of Valentines to passing them out at school, and of course I was thrilled if any had a goodie like candy or a toy.
+Times have changed - I remember my son's first kindergarten V-day, he brought home toys, candy, snack bags and even a cupcake.
 I have to admit it was a bit out of hand and a few years later the school helped dial it back by encouraging non-food treats and prizes.
 My other favorite part was the Valentine that came in the mail from my Grandmother, although she lived nearby and we saw her regularly, she always sent cards in the mail.
 As a kid it was so exciting not only to get mail, but the V-day cards were always special, I think I even saved some.
 They always had an activity or something to punch out and play with plus she always included money from a couple of dollars when I was younger to a $5 bill later.

 You can plan something special with your kids, but it's also an opportunity for some grown-up time and if you can't leave the house because February 14 is a weekday, take a look here for some creative ideas; A Romantic Night In: Valentine's Day at Home.